-“The structure of a caftan is really just loose fabric, attached to the shoulders with holes for the arms and the head,” says stylist and fashion historian Anna Yanofsky, who is the editor of Exhibiting Fashion and has also written about caftans for Nomad-Chic.
+“The structure of a caftan is really just loose fabric, attached to the shoulders with holes for the arms and the head,” says stylist and fashion historian Anna Yanofsky, who has written about caftans for Nomad-Chic.
 “It’s the kind of garment that has been worn throughout history by lots of different cultures.
 The idea of taking loose fabric and covering the body is prevalent throughout the world.
 But the ones that we know now as fashionable caftans have their most immediate root in the 1960s, when designers were starting to look toward more exotic locations like Morocco and Turkey, places where these traditional loose, flowing garments were worn for centuries because of the warm climates.
 It’s such a breathable, comfortable garment in the heat.”

 The caftan-like garments that popped up throughout civilization had their own regional styles and names.
 The Japanese developed flowing robes known as “kimonos,” while the Chinese started wearing big-sleeved robes called “hanfus.”
 The West African “boubou,” also known as a Senegalese kaftan, is a wide-sleeved robe similar to a hanfu.
 In other regions, the caftan took the form of a slimmer-fitting long jacket that buttoned in the front like the Indian “sherwani” or the Persian “khalat.”